 What is Snapchat?

-Snapchat is a messaging app that lets you send images, video or texts to friends.
-These images, video and instant messages are only available for a short period of time once they are opened.
+Snapchat is a messaging app that lets you send images, videos or instant text messages to friends.
+These images, videos and messages are only available for a short period of time once they are opened.
 You can also use filters on your images and upload photo and video stories that last for 24 hours before they disappear.
 Businesses and organisations can create their own channels.
-Content posted to Snapchat is not as ephemeral as it may appear, as users can save chats or screenshot them without the sender knowing.
+Content posted to Snapchat is not as temporary as it may appear, as users can save chats or screenshot them without the sender knowing.
 Adult content can also be accessed in the app.

 How do people use Snapchat?